Terms Of Service

 Internet Access Equipment

 We may provide equipment to you in connection with your Ting Internet service.
 You agree that you are responsible for this equipment and that you may be charged a fee for replacement of the equipment.
 The costs for renting or replacing this equipment are subject to change and all pricing and fees are detailed on the Ting website.
+Ting will always strive to price our equipment close to our costs.
+We’re only interested in covering our shipping and equipment costs.
+We encourage our customers to buy the equipment over renting it.
 You agree not to use this equipment for any purpose outside of accepting Ting Internet service.
 Likewise, you agree that we may push software updates to this equipment as necessary, without express notice.

 You can cancel your service at any time.
 Upon cancellation, your Services will be available until the end of the billing cycle you cancel within.
 Refunds will not be pro-rated.